Jish019p/aaradhyadharma/README.md

 # aaradhyadharma
-its commercial website for buying fashion clothes and accessories.
+its commercial website clone for buying fashion clothes and accessories.